Solace Agent Mesh (SAM) - Helm Chart

 - kubectl configured to communicate with your cluster

-- A Solace Event Broker instance
+- A Solace Event Broker instance (for production; quickstart uses an embedded broker)

-- OIDC provider configured (for authentication)
+- OIDC provider configured (optional; required only when

 - PostgreSQL database (version 17+, for production deployments with external persistence)